kkwong44/brainpower/README.md

 ## Future Features
 This site can evolve and more games can be added to the site.

-The "Numbers Memory Game" can be extened to test more than 8 digits but the size and layout of the squares need to adjust to cater for the change.
+The "Numbers Memory Game" can be extended to test more than 8 digits but the size and layout of the squares need to adjust to cater for the change.

 New feature to allow player to select difficulties of the game.